Quick Answer

 | November | 10-22°C | Elephant herds moving, migratory birds arriving | Low (season just opens) |

-The counterintuitive insight: April and May, despite the heat, are among the best months for tiger sightings.
-As water sources dry up, animals are forced to concentrate near the few remaining pools - and so are tigers.
-If you can handle 35°C mornings, a late-season safari in April often delivers the most dramatic encounters.
+A counterintuitive point: April and May, despite the heat, are often good months for tiger sightings, since drying water sources concentrate animals around the few pools that remain.
+If you can handle 35°C mornings, a late-season safari sometimes delivers the most dramatic encounters.

 For the full seasonal breakdown, visit the best time to visit Rajaji National Park guide.